Recently, a potential client called to ask us to review the disability denial letter her insurance company sent.

 We said no for you.
 You’re the next client to call, or the one after that.
 You’re the one whose doctor does support your claim, and has tried to explain why to the insurance company, only to have their letters ignored because they were not “new medical information” or some such nonsense.

 We said no to the “just say you represent me” letter because anecdotally, we believe insurance companies know us.
-They know we file more appeals and lawsuits than any other firm in Virginia.
+They know Ben Glass Law files more long-term disability appeals and lawsuits than any other firm in Virginia.
 When they see a letter on our letterhead, they know we mean business.

 We are able to offer free denial letter reviews because we only accept cases where we think we can build a strong enough case to convince the insurance company they were wrong, and we are very successful in doing that.